-- DO teach decoding and spelling together in every discrete phonics lesson from the very beginning of instruction, to ensure that all the common (initial and advanced) phonics code knowledge is securely in place by the end of KS1.
-Move to regular, discrete spelling lessons in KS2 using phonics code, morphology and etymology in multisyllable words.
+- DO teach decoding and spelling ”in tandem” in every discrete phonics lesson from the very beginning of instruction, to ensure that the common (initial and advanced) phonics code knowledge is securely in place by the end of KS1.
+Move to regular, discrete vocabulary and spelling lessons in KS2, teaching additional phonics code knowledge along with morphology and etymology in multisyllable words.

 How to teach spelling… the story continues:

 - Don’t teach the alphabet letter names- ay, bee, see, dee…etc. to pre-schoolers or beginning readers and spellers.
 Letter name learning is seriously detrimental to the teaching of early reading and spelling as it forces children to translate from letter name to sound.
 This adds to their cognitive load, hindering instant recall of the sound-spelling correspondences.
 Letter names also focus children’s attention on the syllable unit of sound, rather than the phoneme, impeding their understanding of the alphabetic principle (Treiman & Tincoff). ”We don’t use letter names until well into Y1 after 1.5+ yrs of Phonics” (C. MacKechnie) See D. McGuinness.
 Early Reading Instruction p275 ->278

 - DO introduce letter names once the links from phoneme to grapheme for all the common simple/initial code spellings have become completely automatic.
 At that point, letter names become a harmless and useful shortcut for relaying multi-letter spellings to pupils.